 To see how many images your CF card can hold, run the IDEBOOT utility without any arguments.
 This will display the active image number, a number of complete images and a number of partial images.
 Complete images consist of 1024 cylinders, regardless of how many are actually used by your logical disks.
 Partial images can use up to the number of cylinders shown.
 The minimum 2GB CF cards shipped with M3SE can usually hold six complete images and two partial images.

-M3SE comes with only the default image, number 0, populated.
-Before you can boot an alternate image you must first populate it.
+M3SE comes with image number 0 populated with LDOS and image 1 populated with LS-DOS.
+Before you can boot other images you must first populate them.

 Use the IDEBACK utility to copy the entire current image to another image:

 The device number is 1 for the Primary IDE device (CF card) and 2 for the Secondary.
 The image number ranges from 0 to the maximum allowed on the specific device, as determined by its number of cylinders and heads.
 For example, this command:

 copies the current image on the primary device to the third image on the primary device, after which you can IDEBOOT 2 if the current image was bootable.
 And the command:

 copies the current image to the first position on the secondary IDE device, making that CF card bootable if it is moved into the primary IDE slot.
 You cannot directly boot images on the secondary IDE device.